Thomas Nevin’s glass plates of prisoners 1870s

 One example of excessive damage to the original glass plate is evident in this print taken from the negative of Nevin's only sitting with prisoner Peter Killeen in the week preceding the 20th January, 1875, when Killeen was discharged from the Hobart Gaol.
 He was given a life sentence for assault and robbery in 1856, and when discharged in 1875 with a ticket-of-leave, he was 64 yrs old.
 He subsequently re-offended, was sentenced to a further 6 weeks and discharged again on 29 September 1875.
 Peter Killeen offended again within six months of discharge.
 He was given a sentence of seven (7) years for larceny at the Supreme Court Hobart on 8th March, 1876, sent to the Port Arthur prison, arriving there on 6th April, 1876, and transferred back to the Hobart Gaol on 17th April, 1877.
 Peter Killeen died from senile decay, aged 76 yrs, as a Prisoner of the Crown at the Hobart Gaol on 27th June, 1889.
 See originals of these records here.

-The only image, whether extant as duplicates of the carte-de-visite or negative prints surviving from Peter Killeen's criminal sentences is the one taken by Thomas Nevin at his single sitting with the prisoner in January 1875.
-The scratched condition of the glass plate by the time of Killeen's death in 1889 at the Hobart Gaol is evidence of repeated use, the print showing even more wear and tear than the other 39 prints used by Beattie for the line-up of 40 on his three panels created in 1915.
+The only image, whether extant as copies of the carte-de-visite or a duplicate negative print surviving from Peter Killeen's criminal sentences is the one taken by Thomas J. Nevin at his single sitting with the prisoner in January 1875.
+The scratched condition of the glass plate by the time of Killeen's death in 1889 at the Hobart Gaol is evidence of repeated use, the print showing even more wear and tear than the other 39 prints used by Beattie for the line-up of 40 on his three panels (see below) created in 1915.

-Original print from the negative taken by T. J. Nevin 1870s
+Print from the original glass plate negative taken by T. J. Nevin 1870s

 Offered for sale by J. W. Beattie ca. 1916